World class wines, location and training.

 The region has acquired an international reputation for the quality and flavours of its wines, based on the district’s unique cool climate viticulture characteristics.
 If you choose to study on campus you will have close links with local wine and viticulture industries through work placements, and on-the-job experience at local wineries and vineyards.

 You may also find part-time employment while studying in the wine industry.
-You’ll also go out on field trips to see and experience all aspects and stages of wine production.
+You’ll go out on field trips to see and experience all aspects and stages of wine production.
 Winemakers, viticulturists and industry specialists also come in as guest speakers.
 You’ll have the chance to grow your own grapes, make your own wine, practice wine analysis and develop wine sensory analysis skills.

 The NMIT winery and laboratories are situated within the Marlborough Wine Research Centre, established with support from local and national wine and viticulture industries.
 The centre is a collaboration between NMIT, universities, Plant and Food Research, the Marlborough District Council and the owner, the Marlborough Research Centre Trust.
 NMIT students are fortunate to rub shoulders with scientists conducting cutting edge research in the area of viticulture and wine and some of the researchers lecture part time.